szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 5. Think about your logic.

-Logic errors aren't about getting the commands right (those are syntax errors).
+Logical errors aren't about getting the vocabulary right (remember, those are syntax errors).
 Logic errors are about telling the computer to do the wrong thing.
-Remember, the computer only does precisely what you tell it to do, so think hard about the logic you've applied and how you might be able to revise it.
+The computer only does precisely what you tell it to do, so think hard about the logic you've applied and how you might be able to revise it.

+## Using console.log() to Debug

+TODO: emphasize console log debugging over printing

+To keep things simple, we have been console.logging a lot of our programs just so we can see an immediate result.
+However, `console.log()` is best for debugging purposes

+When trying to fix problems in your code, it is often useful to use the `console.log()` function to print out the value of a variable or expression to see what you are actually getting

+TODO: Add how to read code from Python the hard way

 ## Review Questions

-1. True or False - A syntax error occurs when code is not written correctly.
+1. True or False - A syntax error occurs when code is not typed out correctly.

 <Quiz>
 - True*